 Mock kissed her on the head.
 ‘I know it.’

 She looked around the little tent Mock had made for them.
 Made of deer hide.
 Only small enough to crouch in.
 Warm earthen floor.
-The last week had turned freezing, the light breeze like ice against her face.
+The last week had turned freezing.
 And the nights—not even Mock’s body heat had been enough.
 But the tent was so warm, warmer than even her family hut back at Quay.

 Mock pressed his forehead against hers.
 ‘Wait here.’